Manuel Uribe Ángel: Death

 Manuel Uribe Ángel died on 16 June 1904 in Medellín at the age of 81.
-He had been blind his last seven years, and was only survived only by his widow Magdalena, as they never had children.
+He had been blind his last seven years, and was only survived by his only widow Magdalena, as they never had children.
 After his death his body was interred in the San Pedro Cemetery.
 His memory was kept alive as a man of wisdom and science, the Congress of Colombia passed a law commemorating his death and allocating a special endowment to have two oil painting made to consecrate his image, one for his widow and the other to be displayed at the Library of Zea.
-In his home town of Envigado there is both a hospital and a educational institute for secondary education that carry his name.
+In his home town of Envigado there is both a hospital and an educational institute for secondary education that carry his name.

 The Academy of History of Antioquia, honored his contribution by creating the medal Order of the Centenary of Manuel Uribe Ángel, that grants those individuals that contribute to the history of Antioquia, its study, or its preservation; President Álvaro Uribe Vélez received such distinction on 26 March 2008.